GerritCodeReview/aws-gerrit/primary-replica/README.md

-# Gerrit Single Master
+# Gerrit Primary-Replica

-This set of Templates provide all the components to deploy a single Gerrit master in ECS
+This set of Templates provide all the components to deploy a single Gerrit primary and a single Gerrit replica in ECS

 ## Architecture

-Three templates are provided in this example:
+Five templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
+* `cf-service-primary`: define the service stack running Gerrit primary
-* `cf-service`: defined the service stack running Gerrit
+* `cf-service-replica`: define the service stack running Gerrit replica
-* `cf-dns-route`: defined the DNS routing for the service
+* `cf-dns-route`: define the DNS routing for the service
+* `cf-dashboard`: define the CloudWatch dashboard for the services

 ### Networking